mongodb/terraform-provider-mongodbatlas/website/docs/r/private_endpoint_deprecated.html.markdown

 # mongodbatlas_private_endpoint

 `mongodbatlas_private_endpoint` provides a Private Endpoint resource.
-This represents a Private Endpoint Service that can be created in an Atlas project.
+This represents a Private Endpoint Connection that can be created in an Atlas project.

 ~> **IMPORTANT:**You must have one of the following roles to successfully handle the resource:
   * Organization Owner